You are here

 New landscaping, signage, and playground equipment have been added to Ross Williams Park, Pierson - Mallett Park, Richardson Park, and City Park to improve their appearance and usability.

 Why is this the perfect time to implement the Mayor’s Health & Fitness Council?

 The renovations are making our park systems more READY for use, so this is a perfect time for the creation of the Mayor’s Health & Fitness Council, which will further encourage healthy living in Natchitoches.

 Lisa Wiggins, the Librarian at NSU Elementary Lab School coordinates gardening education with her students.

-Mrs. Wiggins’ says her efforts with the garden benefit her students, “because it teaches them an appreciation of where food comes from.
+Mrs. Wiggins says that her efforts with the garden benefit her students, “because it teaches them an appreciation of where food comes from.
 In addition, gardening instills habits to promote healthy lifestyles and eating habits.
-Gardening is embedded into the core curriculum, to give real world experiences that make learning fun and meaningful.”
+Gardening is embedded into the core curriculum to give real world experiences that make learning fun and meaningful.”